sboothza/JsonSerializer/Stephen.JsonSerializerLib/README.md

 **Conclusion** - it isn't.

+**However** - Deserialization is a bit of a bugger.

-Built with **.NET 6.0** - no other dependencies.
+Built with **.NET 8.0** - no other dependencies.

-The tests are **.NET 6.0**, referencing nunit, newtonsoft, system.text.json
+The tests are **.NET 8.0**, referencing nunit, newtonsoft, system.text.json

 It exposes a signature very similar to the Newtonsoft.Json and System.Text.Json libraries.

 It should be possible to drop in with minimal changes.

-Version 1.0 - Not quite complete or fully tested yet.
+Version 2.0 - Not quite complete or fully tested yet.

 ***

 ## Performance

-Preliminary performance testing initially indicated much better performance, but now seems slightly less
+Preliminary performance testing initially indicated much better performance, but now is only slightly better.

-Runs roughly `40%` of NewtonSoft.Json (`2.5x` faster)
-Runs roughly `117%` of System.Text.Json (`1.1x` slower)
+Which is still pretty cool.

+Looping 1000 times

+#### Serialization

+- MeasureCustomSerialize - 25.81ms
+- MeasureNewtonsoftSerialize - 35.89ms
+- MeasureMicrosoftSerialize - 30.74ms

+#### Deserialization

+- MeasureCustomDeserialize - 20.10ms
+- MeasureNewtonsoftDeserialize - 24.96ms
+- MeasureMicrosoftDeserialize - 22.94ms

 ***